KIDS and TEENAGERS

 - slouching posture – this is especially common in those who are ‘tall for their age’

-- computers – an increasing amount of time is spent at a computer, especially laptops, and it is not uncommon for a child to sit and use them on their beds or at other makeshift ‘desks’
+- computers, tablets and mobile phones – an increasing amount of time is spent at electronic devices, especially laptops, and it is not uncommon for a child to sit and use them on their beds or at other makeshift ‘desks’

-- sports and activities – although it is obviously great for children to participate in these, care should be taken if there is any sudden increase in intensity or focus on a particular sport
+- sports and activities – although it is obviously great for children to participate in physical activities, care should be taken if there is any sudden increase in intensity or focus on a particular sport

 - fashion – keeping up with fashion can sometimes lead children to wear, for example, incorrect or ill-fitting footwear